OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 |kubernetes-qs-pick-networks-private|

 Once the public and private networks for the cluster are specified, the Kubernetes service template is ready to be instantiated.
-Click **Next** to go to the final screen of the wizard, then click **Finish**.
+Click **Next** to go to the final screen of the wizard.

+In the final screen, click **Finish**.

 The OpenNebula Front-end will deploy the Kubernetes service to the Edge Cluster.
 Wait for the cluster **State** to switch to **READY**.